uconneeb/gradevolution/index.md

 ## Meeting time

-The course meets Monday, Wednesday, and Friday 9:05 to 9:55 in CHEM T309, which is located in the [Torrey Life Science](https://maps.app.goo.gl/dUL4QrRtSCtkYEQw5) building on the UConn Storrs campus.
+The course meets Monday, Wednesday, and Friday 9:05 to 9:55 in CHEM T309, which is located in the [Chemistry Building](https://maps.app.goo.gl/dUL4QrRtSCtkYEQw5) on the UConn Storrs campus.

 ## Textbook